dakotamm/research_blog/_posts/2024-01-17-revising-depth-bins.md

 3. Break out Lynch Cove from Hood Canal.
 4. Rebin based on bottle data sampling depths.
 5. Create average seasonal casts for each of SA/CT/DO and each time period + assess confidence intervals...(eliminate depth bin if too large)?
+6. Map of sampling locations per decade.
-6. Submit Ocean Sciences + computer reimburesements.
+7. Submit Ocean Sciences + computer reimburesements.

 ### Completed Goals:
 1. Set up my new computer!